Have you ever been to an education fair? What was it like? Did you manage to get the information you need?

 You’ve narrowed down the university and courses you’re interested in but still have some questions to ask the university representatives.
 Right as you were about to ask a question, an aunty suddenly comes out of nowhere, barges in and snatches the counsellor away!
 Great, you’ll have to wait again.

 At this point, it’s a waiting game because there are hundreds of people wanting to do the same thing.
 The risk of having your place in line cut by aunties and uncles who are overly excited for their child to begin college is definitely high.
 Your resolution?
-Either stand idle and wait or bring a book to read while waiting for your turn.
+Either stand idle and wait or leave and go home!

 #7.
 Forgetting what the counsellors have told you

 So you’ve been at the fair for more than 2 hours.
 You’ve been listening to various counsellors from different colleges and universities and all of them have given their pitch on why their institution is the right choice.
 You’ve clearly gathered enough information and so you head home to digest what you’ve been told.